Vienna

 Rosewood Vienna

-The Rosewood opens the brand in Austria in a 19th-century former bank headquarters, Petersplatz, a stone's throw from St. Stephen’s Cathedral.
+The Rosewood opens the brand in Austria in a former XIXᵉ-century banking headquarters, Petersplatz, a stone’s throw from Saint Stephen’s Cathedral.

 Rosewood Vienna occupies a 1865 banking building rehabilitated in 2022, Petersplatz, facing the Baroque church of Saint-Pierre.
 The 99 rooms blend period mouldings, Hungarian oak parquet, Carrara marble in the bathrooms, contemporary furniture signed Martin Brudnizki.
 We tested a Deluxe: 42 m², ceiling height 3.80 m, freestanding bathtub, view over the rooftops of the first district.
 The 800 m² spa with 18-metre pool under historic glass roof justifies part of the rate, from 891 € per night.
-Service is polished, discreet, never obsequious.
-The address draws an international clientele that knows the brand, fewer groups than in the Ring palaces.
+Service is well-oiled, discreet, never obsequious.
+The address attracts an international clientele who know the brand, fewer groups than in the Ring palaces.
 We recommend for a Viennese weekend off-season, when rates drop below 700 € ✨

 What makes this hotel unique